angacom expo

 Tooling and Automation

-DevSecOps extends the toolchain to include dedicated security automation tools.
-These include static application security testing to check code for vulnerabilities, dynamic testing to examine running applications, software composition analysis to evaluate third-party components, container security scanning, and infrastructure security validation.
-These specialized tools ensure that security checks happen automatically, consistently, and efficiently.
+DevSecOps enhances the toolchain by integrating dedicated security automation tools that will execute static application security testing to assess the code for vulnerabilities, dynamic testing of running applications, software composition analysis of third-party components, container security scanning, and infrastructure security validation.
+This means that all of the checking security capabilities are automated, timely, reliable, and consistent.

 Compliance Approach

-DevSecOps translates compliance requirements into code and automated checks, ensuring continuous compliance throughout the development lifecycle.
-This “compliance as code” approach means that systems are continuously evaluated against regulatory standards, with issues identified and addressed promptly rather than during periodic audits.
+DevSecOps ”compliance as code” translates compliance requirements as code and encompasses automated checks, which allows for continuous compliance throughout the software development lifecycle.
+This means systems are always evaluated against regulatory requirements and can be fixed when issues arise instead of relying on periodic audits.

 DevOps and DevSecOps in Practice